lindylearn/unclutter/README.md

 ## Licence

 This project uses [GNU AGPLv3](https://choosealicense.com/licenses/gpl-3.0/), which requires commercial projects that use it to be open-source as well.

 Unclutter exists thanks to everyone who contributes ideas or code, reports bugs, or simply uses the extension.
+Thank you from all of us!